Illinois Compiled Statutes

 (b) Any person employing one or more employees

-when a complainant alleges civil rights violation due to unlawful discrimination based upon his or her physical or mental disability unrelated to ability or sexual harassment;
+when a complainant alleges civil rights violation due to unlawful discrimination based upon his or her physical or mental disability unrelated to ability, pregnancy, or sexual harassment;

 (c) The State and any political subdivision,